 The biggest problem with Windows Phone is how little choice it offers users.
 Whereas Android users can install third-party keyboards, tweak hundreds of settings or even change their application launchers, Windows Phone owners have relatively little control over their own devices.
 Those few Windows Phone partners that remain are not able to make any meaningful tweaks to the UI or preloaded apps, something that helps them stand out when selling Android phones.

 While providing a fully catered, locked-down experience has worked for Apple, it’s not going to work for Microsoft, a company that succeeds when it works with partners and customers to provide infinite flexibility.
 Windows became the leading desktop operating system because it provides so much flexibility, something that Android is doing on mobile today.
 Nadella should look to emulate the rich, diverse ecosystem of Android devices, apps and services rather than Apple’s walled garden.

 5. Provide a Single API for Windows and Windows Phone

 Unlike Apple, which distinguishes its computer and mobile experiences, Microsoft believes that users benefit from having the same UI on every device.
 Unfortunately, in reality, Microsoft has three very different versions of Windows: Windows 8.1, Windows RT and Windows Phone.

 Microsoft keeps promising a single experience, but Windows Phone and Windows 8 still use different application program interfaces (APIs), which prevent developers from writing one application that scales across both platforms.
 For example, Windows Phone apps can read the battery percentage, but Windows 8 apps don’t have access to that information.
 The company must provide a single Windows API right away if it really wants to focus on “developers, developers, developers.”
-[8.1 Worst Windows 8.1 Annoyances And How to Fix Them]

 6. Get Google to Support Your Platforms